hyansuper/plotbot/README.md

     then visit <pi_zero_ip_address>:5000

 ## Tips for 3D print:
-The stiffness of the links greatly affects the output, to achieve good result, you'll need good quality bearings, and the 4 links should be printed with 100% infill.
+The stiffness of the arm greatly affects the output, to achieve good result, you'll need good quality bearings, and the 4 links making up the arm should be printed with 100% infill.
-Another tip: you can put the bearings into the links more easily when it's still hot on the 3D printer plate. 等冷却了轴承就不好放进打印件了，硬敲进去可能会破坏轴承。